Chisholm Institute: Chase Your Calling 2019

-In 2018, Chisholm enrolments were steady against a sector that was down by 12 per cent.
-The Chase Your Calling campaign was awarded Victorian Education Campaign of The Year by the AMI.
+In 2018, Chisholm launched the Chase Your Calling campaign and was awarded Victorian Education Campaign of the Year by the Australian Marketing Institute.

 For 2019, a Victorian Government tuition subsidy (known as Free TAFE) was predicted to stimulate student demand by approximately 10% (Victorian Government budget papers, May 2018).

 The challenge was to build on the momentum of our 2018 campaign for the 2019 student year – leveraging the powerful Chase Your Calling creative solution and elevated brand awareness into an even more engaging enrolment position.